arthur-silveirasc/DataScienceProjects/Statistical Modelling/README.md

 ### Problem #3 (Naive Bayes classifier):
 The goal here is to classify, using a Naive Bayes classifier, the type of 30m x 30m tranches coverage of a large forest.
 To do this, it's available a dataset with multiples attributes, which are described in the "UCI Machine Learning Repository_ Covertype Data Set.pdf" file.
 You must select which attributes you judge most relevant and model them as discrete or continuous random variables, defining them with their respective probability mass - or density - function.

 To perform such prediction, use the train dataset "covtype_train.xlsx".
-The answer of the problem is to be delivered in the last column of the "covtype_test.xlsx" file
+The answer of the problem is to be delivered in the last column of the "covtype_test.xlsx" file.

+Tips:
+1) You don't need to use all the data available in the training dataset, nor even all the dataset attributes;
+2) All the columns identified as binary encoding (one-hot enconding) don't need to be used on that form.
+As a matter of fact, it could be more interesting converting "Wilderness_Area" to one integer variable and do the same process to "Soil_Type";
+3) Start distinguishing which attributes you'll model as continuous random variable or as discrete random variables;
+4) Then, plot the histograms of these attributes in Excel or Matlab, using the hist. function, and compare then to other distribution plots.
+Decide which one is the best fit.

 ### Prerequisites
 Excel 2010 and Matlab 2017b